runarorama/runarorama.github.com/source/_posts/2015-06-23-a-scala-comonad-tutorial.markdown

 Note that counit is pronounced "co-unit", not "cow-knit".
 It's also sometimes called `extract` because it allows you to get a value of type `A` _out of_ a `W[A]`.

-The comonad laws are analogous to the monad laws.
+This also has to obey some laws.
 We'll get to those later on, but let's first look at some examples.

 ## The identity comonad